-I tried out Microsoft Edge for LinuxIf you had told me five years ago that Microsoft would create software for Linux (besides Skype), I would never believed you.
+I tried out Microsoft Edge for LinuxIf you had told me five years ago that Microsoft would create software for Linux (besides Skype), I would have never believed you.
 But now, I've tried out Edge for Linux.
 Because that's a thing now.

 And Edge and Skype aren't even the only ones.
 Microsoft Teams too, is now available for Linux, and it seems there's more to come.
 Microsoft even has their own APT repositories now.
 Personally, I find that an interesting development.
 Apparently, they are slowly giving up on their Windows operating system (which, by the way, has carefully already made the switch to Linux by adding native Linux support in Windows).